Sheltering-in-Place: Day 87

 While very difficult things are happening all over the country—and the world—we can still celebrate each other, lift each other up, be excited about all the different ways people live and love and exist.
 I might be naive in this moment.
 That's fine.
 I need a minute to allow myself to refill with hope so I can keep going on into the next thing.
 If that means I get starry eyed about rainbows and flags and inclusivity, so be it.
 I like stars and rainbows and flags and inclusivity.
 I like it to be okay to be human.

 On the more serious side of Pride, it's important to note the Stonewall riots/uprising.
 (I keep trying to write something deep and insightful, but it isn't working today.
 There must be too many stars in my eyes.
 Moving along....)
 The short documentary video below is recommended by a friend of mine.
 It gives an overview of the Stonewall riots/uprising, one of the most intense moments in the LGBTQ+ movement, the times and attitudes leading up to them, including police brutality, and how people fighting back made positive change.

 Few personal accounts or archival material from the Stonewall riots actually exist.
 In STONEWALL OUTLOUD, World of Wonder weaves together a new, fresh account of those fateful nights through rare recordings unearthed from the archives of StoryCorps, featuring people who were there as the uprising began 50 years ago.
 New faces bring the voices of the past to life as today's top LBGTQ talent honor the significance of this profound moment in the story of gay rights in America.

 Narrated by RuPaul

-If all of this is new to you and you don't know to start, no worries!
+If all of this is new to you and you don't know where to start, no worries!
 Just start.
-Maybe start here, with some information about all those different Pride flags from Cosmopolitan magazine.
+Maybe start here, with some information about all the different Pride flags from Cosmopolitan magazine.
 Embrace complexity.
 It's part of the beauty of this world of ours.